mohitpai/journey-optimizer.en/help/using/web/web-prerequisites.md

 ## Content experiment prerequisites {#experiment-prerequisites}

-To enable content experiments for the web channel, you need to make sure the [dataset](../data/get-started-datasets.md) used in your web implementation [datastream](https://experienceleague.adobe.com/docs/experience-platform/datastreams/overview.html){target="_blank"} is also present in your reporting configuration.
+To enable content experiments for the web channel, you need to make sure the [dataset](../data/get-started-datasets.md) used in your web implementation [datastream](https://experienceleague.adobe.com/docs/experience-platform/datastreams/overview.html){target="_blank"} is also included in your reporting configuration.

 In other words, when configuring experiment reporting, if you add a dataset that is not present in your web datastream, web data will not display in the content experiment reports.